-“We sure miss you every day,” Tommy’s mother wrote.
+“We sure miss you every day,” Tommy’s mother said following the first anniversary of his passing in 2021.
 “Life is just not the same without you.”

 “My dad will forever be the most kind, loving, caring man I’ve ever met,” his daughter Merissa said.
 “He will always be my best friend.
 I think about him every moment and I will never let his memory fade.
 I love you with all my heart.”